eclipse-cyclonedds/cyclonedds/ports/rtx64/README.md

 ### Build

-Open a Visual Studio Developer Command Prompt and navigate to the root of the repository.
+Open an x64 Native Tools Command Prompt and navigate to the root of the repository.

 **Pass 1: make a Windows build**